Coral Sea Cruising Guide ~ Coral Sea Feature Film

 If we were union members, there’d not be enough money to pay us for the hardships and hard yakka we’ve endured these last five weeks.
-But nor would there be enough coin to buy the thrills and memories we experienced in those weeks in Nature’s kingdom.
+Nor would there be enough coin to buy the thrills and memories we experienced in those weeks in Nature’s kingdom.

 The good ship Banyandah is presently racing through the scantily sounded waters between Pandora Entrance and Torres Strait, blown by strong winds upwards of 33 knots according to the weathermen.
 An intense, nearly stationary high-pressure cell has driven us rocking and rolling these last seven days, ever since leaving East Diamond Islet, 600 nm ago.

 Our last report saw us departing Ballina, Northern NSW under low grey clouds heralding a change.
-We were the last vessel to leave or enter before the notorious Richmond River Bar closed our home port, just as it had the two previous weeks.
+We were the last vessel out before the notorious Richmond River Bar closed our home port, just as it had been the previous two weeks.
 On that fortunate ‘one day’ we made our escape to sail north for warmer climes while it rained buckets and blew stinko back home.

 Our mission: To explore Coral Sea reefs and islets, film their exotic beauty and wildlife, and compare from a layperson’s view any changes we perceived from our previous visits out there in the 70s and 80s.
-Winter is not a good time for such an undertaking, the SE trades are reinforced during June, July, and August, and strong wind warnings are issued for the greater portion of those months.
-Be that as it may, we had our own time restraints, plus we wanted to film the seabird winter breeding season.
-Therefore we decided to pray for the best and take what was given, admitting we’d be lucky to get ashore on any of those exposed sand islets.
-Also accepting our expedition may only prove to be a rough, fast trip to Torres Strait.
+In winter, the SE trades are reinforced during June, July, and August.
+Be that as it may, we had our own time restraints and wanted to film the seabird winter breeding season.
+Therefore we decided to pray for the best and take what was given, knowing we’d be lucky to get ashore on a few of the exposed sand islets.
+Also knowing our expedition may only prove to be a rough, fast trip to Torres Strait.

 We are delighted to report that providence smiled upon our venture.
-A more complete report, a cruising guide, and DVD of our great adventure will be forthcoming at a later date, but in a nutshell here is what we achieved:
+A more complete report, a cruising guide, and Feature Film of our great adventure will be forthcoming at a later date, but in a nutshell here is what we achieved:

 Ballina direct to Cato Reef, 380 nm took 72 hours.
 Nasty lumping conditions kept us from landing on this proclaimed Gay and Lesbian Kingdom.
 We surveyed two trade wind anchorages, both with boat channels leading into the lagoon and the island that’s extraordinary tall for a sand cay, 6 m above sea level and covered in grass and creepers up to 1 m high.
 A shiny metal building houses an automatic weather station.
 A large family of Common Noddies was observed.